See Electronic/Online Submissions (only available from some Councils) for further information.

 Some Council requires a pre-application or lodgement meeting with the owner/agent.
 Please check with your local Council.
 Even if this free service is not a requirement of your local Council, you can choose to make an appointment to discuss your project and get some advice prior to application.

-A statement expressing the author’s view that plans, specifications, or completed works comply with the technical requirements in order to comply with the provisions of the Building Code or Building Consent.
-The statement will be in the form of a certificate or statement signed by the author (a recognised specialist such as engineer or architect).
+A producer statement is a statement expressing the author’s view that the plans, specifications, or completed works comply with the Building Code or Building Consent.
+The statement will be in the form of a certificate or statement signed by the author (a recognised specialist such as an engineer or architect).
 It is up to the Building Consent Authority (Council) to decide whether or not to rely on such a statement.
-See Producer Statements & Memoranda templates, Producer Statement Checklist, and Authors; Producer Statement Guidelines (Practice Note 1).
+See Producer Statements & Memoranda templates; Producer Statement Checklist, and Authors; Producer Statement Guidelines (Practice Note 1).

 Product Certification and Appraisal Certificates